Skip to main content

 Our Approach

 All of the courses in the Masters of Arts in Communication Studies with an emphasis in Corporate and Organizational Communication program are asynchronous.
-Our next cohort starts in January (Spring 2023).
-The deadline for applications is November 1, 2022 or until the Spring 2023 cohort is full.
-Students complete two courses each semester (Fall, Spring, Summer).
-Most students will complete the program in two years (36 credit hours are required for graduation).
+Students complete two or three courses each semester (Fall, Spring, Summer).
+Most students will complete the program in two years (30 credit hours are required for graduation).

-Below are the courses that will be taught in the coming semesters for the cohort starting Spring 2023:
+Below are the courses that will be taught in the coming semesters for the cohort starting Summer 2024:

 For course descriptions, visit the graduate catalog.